yimingp/yimingp/README.md

 Welcome to my github profile.
 I am a video game programmer currently pursuing my Master in SMU Guildhall.

 # yimingp.github.io
-This is my portfolio website, feel free to check it out. [portfolio website](yimingp.github.io)
+This is my portfolio website, feel free to check it out. [link](yimingp.github.io)

+# Eror's Desk
+This is simulation game done in Unity.
+This project was made for my Creative Computing Capstone.

 <!--
 **yimingp/yimingp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.